A Novel Robust Optimization Model for Nonlinear Support Vector Machine: Conclusions

 Regarding future advancements, various streams of research can originate from this work.
-First of all, extend the approach to handle uncertainties in the labels of input data.
-This should increase the generalization capability of the models.
+First of all, extend the approach to handle uncertainties in the labels of training data.
+This could increase the generalization capability of the models.
 Additionally, in this work we have followed the classical RO approach of including uncertainty during the training phase (see, for instance, \cite{BerDunPawZhu2019}).
-It should be noteworthy to consider perturbations both in the training and in the testing sets.
+It could be noteworthy to consider perturbations both in the training and in the testing sets.
 However, this choice increases the complexity of the models and novel measures to quantify the accuracy have to be devised, since it is not obvious how to classify an entire uncertainty set in one class or another as opposed to the case of single data point.
-The main limitation of the current proposal is the complexity of the two-steps procedure, leading to a time-consuming process.
-Further techniques should be used to speed up the approach, especially in the phase of tuning parameters (see, for example, the Bayesian optimization in \cite{SnoLarAda2012}).
-Finally, different methodologies should be applied to further robustify the models.
+The main limitation of the current proposal is the complexity of the two-step procedure, leading to a time-consuming process.
+Further techniques could be employed to speed up the approach and to optimize the tuning phase of the model's parameters (see, for example, the Bayesian optimization in \cite{SnoLarAda2012}).
+Finally, different methodologies could be applied to further robustify the models.
 For instance, Chance-Constrained Programming and Distributionally Robust Optimization with ambiguity sets defined by moments, phi-divergences or Wasserstein distance merit further research too.